jaanus/PlainOAuth/README.md

 ## Change log

+### December 18, 2011

+* Upgraded SBJson version to 3.1, no more naming conflict with JSON.framework.
+* Completed Foursquare demo UI implementation.
+* Moved Twitter delegate from OAuth to OAuthTwitter subclass.

 ### November 27, 2011

 * Created a top-level UI that supports more than just Twitter.
 Implemented Twitter OAuth as a child of the parent UI.